evamh/Mood-Box-Arduino/blog.md

 My second goal of this week is to add a potentiometer to the circuit and use it to control the brightness of the neopixel.
 This was pretty straightforward to add to my existing circuit.

 In order to translate the potentiometer input values to RGB values, I used the map() function to translate the upper and lower bounds of the potentiometer into valid RGB values.
-I did the same thing for the DFPlayer mini volume.

-The brightness only changes when a button is pressed, rather than dynamically.
+The brightness only changes after rotating the potentiometer right after a button is pressed, rather than dynamically after rotation.
 I made a note to change this functionality later on so that it’s more interactive.

 <img src="https://git.arts.ac.uk/storage/user/650/files/d6e10f66-b3e7-4f59-b1e2-c59c67869af2" width="25%">